Edualvesilva/cinephiles-choice/README.md

 Install the **ES 7+ React/Redux/GraphQL/React-Native snippets** extension in VSCode to ease the use of programming components in this project.

+## Branch 07

+- Loading using `ActivyIndicator`
+- In the Results component, I applied a personalized FlatList component to handle scenarios where the searched movie is not found (notfound/ListEmptyComponent), as well as to separate each element within the FlatList (Separator/ItemSeparatorComponent).
+- In the `CardMovie` component, we implemented a conditional check to load an alternative image if a movie doesn't have one available, along with adding icons to the buttons.

 ## Branch 06

 - Signing up in the Api TheMovieDB